Darkhawk: Publication history

 Darkhawk appeared in a self-titled monthly series for 50 issues that was published by Marvel Comics from March 1991 to March 1995, and included three standalone annuals.
 Although created by DeFalco and Manley, DeFalco was never credited as a writer of the series.
 The original writer was Danny Fingeroth.

-After his own series ended, Darkhawk co-starred or cameoed in other titles over the following years, such as New Warriors, Avengers/JLA, and Iron Man, eventually resurfacing in Runaways (vol. 2) #1–6, followed by Marvel Team Up (vol. 3) #15 and the short-lived Loners series.
+After his own series ended, Darkhawk co-starred or cameoed in other titles over the following years, such as The New Warriors, Avengers/JLA, and Iron Man, eventually resurfacing in Runaways (vol. 2) #1–6, followed by Marvel Team-Up (vol. 3) #15 and the short-lived Loners series.
 The New Warriors writer Fabian Nicieza said in 1992 that "People keep coming up to me and asking, 'Is Darkhawk a member of the New Warriors or not?'
 Well, yes and no. The New Warriors isn't an official group with a rule book and charter and the like.
 They're more of a club for super-powered teens.
 So if Darkhawk wants to hang out on a Friday evening and talk about his powers, then he'll stop by the New Warriors' crash pad."

-Darkhawk appeared within the Secret Invasion tie-in issues of Nova (vol. 4) (#17–18) and was the focus of the two-issue mini-series War of Kings: Darkhawk, written by C. B. Cebulski, Dan Abnett and Andy Lanning.
-War of Kings: Darkhawk brought closure to Chris Powell's earthbound human relationships with his family and fellow Loners team members, and serves to establish a clean slate for the sequel series, War of Kings: Ascension, written by Dan Abnett and Andy Lanning.
+Darkhawk appeared within the "Secret Invasion" tie-in issues of Nova (vol. 4) (#17–18) and was the focus of the two-issue mini-series War of Kings: Darkhawk, written by C. B. Cebulski, Dan Abnett, and Andy Lanning.
+War of Kings: Darkhawk brought closure to Chris Powell's earthbound human relationships with his family and fellow Loners team members, and established a clean slate for the sequel series, War of Kings: Ascension, written by Abnett and Lanning.

 Darkhawk appeared in Avengers Arena, a 2012–13 series by Dennis Hopeless and Kev Walker.

 A new Darkhawk mini-series was published from 2021 to 2022.